 We will consider paying for:

-- doctor's visits and medication, including home-based oxygen and nebulisers
+- doctor's visits and medication, including home-based oxygen and nebulisers;

-- ambulance services to transport the worker to a doctor or hospital because of their dust disease
+- ambulance services to transport the worker to a doctor or hospital because of their dust disease;

-- treatment for their dust disease in a hospital or nursing home, or in a palliative care or rehabilitation centre
+- treatment for their dust disease in a hospital or nursing home, or in a palliative care or rehabilitation centre;

-- therapeutic treatments like exercise and massage
+- therapeutic treatments like exercise and massage;

-- respite care (out of home) or rehabilitation centre admissions
+- respite care (out of home) or rehabilitation centre admissions;

-- wheelchairs and other mobility aids - like walking frames or motorised scooters
+- wheelchairs and other mobility aids — like walking frames or motorised scooters;

-- therapeutic needs - like reclining chairs, beds, pressure relief cushions, and shower chairs
+- therapeutic needs — like reclining chairs, beds, pressure relief cushions, and shower chairs;

-- the cost of travelling to attend their medical appointment
+- the cost of travelling to attend their medical appointment;

-- access ramps to your client's house if your client uses a wheelchair or scooter
+- access ramps to your client's house if your client uses a wheelchair or scooter.

 We do not pay for:

-- treatment or medical costs that are related to another disease or condition
+- treatment or medical costs that are related to another disease or condition;

-- payment of the Federal Government Accommodation Bond to enter a nursing home
+- payment of the Federal Government Accommodation Bond to enter a nursing home;

-- cataract surgery, spectacles and other seeing aids
+- cataract surgery, spectacles and other seeing aids;

-- medical treatment or medicines received while visiting or living overseas
+- medical treatment or medicines received while visiting or living overseas.

 If you or your client are unsure of whether we have or will approve payment for a service, please contact us on (02) 8223 6600.

-Services we pay for
+Services our schemes will pay for